tali/gerrit-plugin-follow-me/resources/Documentation/about.md

 This plugin provides a search operand for changes which are managed by the plugin.

-* `has:current_follow-me`: all changes with a `Review-Target:` footer where the contents match the footer specification That can be used to configure a submit requirement, so that only unmodified changes can be submitted.
+* `has:selected_reviewtarget`: all changes with a `Review-Target:` footer where the contents match the footer specification.
+That can be used to configure a submit requirement, so that only unmodified changes can be submitted.

 Example: